 \section{Concluding remarks}

-The recent rise of AI is steadily reshaping both scientific practice and the classroom.
-Rather than replacing traditional training, it highlights the need for deeper engagement with the tools that now mediate much of our work.
-Future physicists will be expected not only to use computational and AI-based methods, but to understand their foundations, limitations, and domains of applicability, so they can adapt and extend them when necessary.
+The recent rise of AI is reshaping both scientific practice and the classroom.
+Rather than replacing traditional training, it highlights the need for deeper engagement with the tools that mediate much of our work.
+Future physicists will be expected not only to use computational and AI-based methods, but to understand their foundations, limitations, and domains of applicability, so that they can adapt and extend them when necessary.

-To this extent, the Hopfield model provides a direct link between simple physics concepts and modern AI.
-Some examples of real-world problems that can be solved with these networks are: scheduling of truck deliveries or flights, the automatic movement of drills or robot arms, the design of chips with minimal wiring, etc. These can be mapped on combinatorial problems, such as the traveling salesman (minimizing traveled distance), or graph bipartite (splitting a graph in two parts connected by the minimum amount of edges).
-To solve them, we can define cost functions that can be directly mapped on the Hopfield Hamiltonian, from where the connection weights and thresholds are easily inferred.
-Then, the energy-minimization dynamics naturally leads to near-optimal solutions.
+The Hopfield model provides a direct link between simple physics concepts and AI.
+Some examples of real-world problems that can be solved with these networks include scheduling of truck deliveries or flights, the automatic movement of drills or robot arms, and the design of chips with minimal wiring.
+See Ref.~\citenum{hertzRedesNeurais}, Chap.~4, for more details.
+These problems can be mapped onto combinatorial problems, such as the traveling salesman (minimizing travel distance), or graph bipartite (splitting a graph in two parts connected by the minimum amount of edges).
+To solve them, we can define cost functions that can be directly mapped on the Hopfield Hamiltonian, from which the connection weights and thresholds are easily inferred.\cite{hertzRedesNeurais,Rojas1996} The energy-minimization dynamics then naturally leads to near-optimal solutions.

-This shows that physicists can contribute essential insight to the understanding and development of AI systems through our commum knowledge of energy landscapes, stability, and collective behavior.
-In a society increasingly reliant on intelligent algorithms for industry and decision-making, this can make a difference for finding jobs in contemporary society.

-This calls for a gradual update of standard curricula, incorporating contemporary problems where physics, data analysis, and learning algorithms naturally converge.
-Embedding core concepts in such contexts can help ensure that students develop lasting understanding and critical judgment, preparing them to work thoughtfully with the evolving technologies of their field.
+Physicists bring valuable insights to AI through concepts like energy landscapes and collective behavior, which are increasingly relevant in a data-driven economy; this growing intersection calls for curricula that integrate physics with data analysis and learning algorithms to better prepare students for emerging technological challenges.